-In Brief
+In Summary

-• The most common presentation — diffuse thinning without clearly defined recession — is frequently mismanaged because it is evaluated against the male hair loss framework, which does not apply.
+- The most common presentation — diffuse thinning without clearly defined recession — is frequently mismanaged because it is evaluated against the male hair loss framework, which does not apply.

-Female hair loss presents differently from male hair loss, responds differently to treatment, and requires a different clinical framework.
+Female hair loss presents differently from male hair loss, responds differently to treatment, and benefits from a different clinical framework.
 This seems obvious stated directly, but in practice a remarkable proportion of women with hair loss are evaluated and treated using approaches derived from male androgenetic alopecia research — and consequently achieve limited results.

 This essay closes the hair series with a focus on the specifically female dimensions of the clinical picture, drawing on both the physiological understanding I have outlined in previous essays and the constitutional framework that Korean medicine brings to what is, for many women, a deeply distressing and poorly understood condition.